-The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can find out more about FICO here.
+The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+We've written more on FICO here.

-Credit scores only assess the info in your credit profile.
+Your credit score is a direct result of your repayment history.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to consider solely that which was relevant to a borrower's willingness to repay the lender.
+"Profiling" was as bad a word when FICO scores were invented as it is today.
+Credit scoring was developed as a way to consider only what was relevant to a borrower's likelihood to pay back the lender.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
 Your score considers positive and negative information in your credit report.
-Late payments will lower your credit score, but consistently making future payments on time will raise your score.
+Late payments will lower your score, but consistently making future payments on time will raise your score.

 For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is enough information in your credit to assign a score.
-Should you not meet the criteria for getting a credit score, you may need to work on your credit history before you apply for a mortgage.
+This payment history ensures that there is sufficient information in your credit to build a score.
+Some people don't have a long enough credit history to get a credit score.
+They should build up credit history before they apply for a loan.

-At Capacity Lending, LLC, we answer questions about Credit reports every day.
-Give us a call at 469-640-0400.
+Capacity Lending, LLC can answer questions about credit reports and many others.
+Give us a call: 469-640-0400.